 - Skilled web designer who understands that web design is more than artwork.
 This person/people will need to know how your ideal customers use the web and how to design a website that is easy to use and find information.
 This person also needs to understand web conversion and how it relates to the buyer's journey, and needs to understand your ideal customer and their behaviors.

 - Talented web developer who knows how to produce clean, efficient code, incorporate a content management system so you can easily update your website, and knows how to code a website for today's many screen sizes.
-Page speed is critical for good SEO, so you'll need someone who's "up to speed" on how to optimize websites for performance, too.
+Page speed and core web vitals are critical for good SEO, so you'll need someone who's "up to speed" on how to optimize websites for performance, too.
 Since you want your website to generate new business, the developer will also need to know how to connect the website up to a CRM so your sales team can follow up on leads and track them through the buyer's journey.

 - Skilled copywriter that can write using your brand tone, has a firm grasp on your company's unique selling proposition and can organize information in such a way that makes navigating the website a snap.
 This person also needs to know how to write for search engine optimization.
 You might not already know that content is the most overlooked part of a website redesign.
 Are you planning to use existing website content?
 You'll likely need to edit existing content at a minimum.
+Based on our experience, one major factor that significantly contributes to delays in website projects is when clients attempt to write their own website copy.
+This is often the primary cause of delays in completing a website redesign.

 - Project manager that can take control over timeline and budget while effectively managing input from various stakeholders in your business.
 This person has to be a skilled communicator that's willing to be a customer advocate and is willing to skillfully push back on decision makers when appropriate.